binh-bk/Starbucks-Promotion-Recommender/README.md

 # Credits:
 - Data was given by Starbucks through Udacity's Data Scientist Nanodegree
-- StackOverflow for coutless searching
+- StackOverflow for countless searching